Qitmeer/Economic-model/Version_en/Economic_Model_of_Qitmeer_Test_Net.md

 ### Goals and Rules

+The spirit of the blockchain is full decentralization and community governance.
+As a public chain, Qitmeer will follow this spirit in the design of its economic model.
+Therefore, the Qitmeer test network economic model will be a free game model of the community rather than a model dominated by a fund.

 The core idea of this model is to attract real miners to test the Qitmeer network, on the other hand, to determine the mapping proportion of the whole Qitmeer network according to the number of HLC token burnt.
 The final result is obtained by the free game of all parties.
 The whole process follows the following rules:

 - **Burning and mining**: one HLC token burnt, one pmeer can be minted by miners.